hugiselephant/hugiselephant.github.io/content/pages/Wandering.md

 Once I realized that is what I am good at, it doesn't feel so bad.
-The book 📖 Delivered From Distraction described it Chronic wandering of the mind.
+The book 📖 Delivered From Distraction described brains like mine as "Chronic wandering of the mind".